J35P312/FindSV/README.md

 FindSV
 ===========
 FindSV is a structural variation pipeline written in nextflow and python.
-FindSV performs variant calling using TIDDIT and CNVnator, and Manta. similar variants are merged, and the variants are annotated using VEP, frequency database, genmod, and custom annotation using the annotator script.
+FindSV performs variant calling using TIDDIT and CNVnator, and Assemblatron (a slighlty polished version of fermikit). similar variants are merged, and the variants are annotated using VEP, frequency database, genmod, and custom annotation using the annotator script.
+FindSV outputs one unfilered vcf file per caller, a merged and unfiltered vcf file (_Combined.vcf), as well as an annotated and filtered vcf file "_FindSV.vcf".
+In addition, FindSV outputs a ploidy tab file, that describes the ploidy for each chromosome, a snv vcf (decomposed, normalised using vt, and annotated using vep), as well as a coverage tab file.

 FindSV needs to be setup using the setup.sh script, this script will generate a config file aswell as a bash script for setting up the environment.